-From 1 May 2024 the theoretical exchange rate of £1 = \$1.35 will be used when calculating the CoA for the 2024/2025 academic year.
+From 1 May 2025 the theoretical exchange rate will be set and used when calculating the CoA for the 2025/2026 academic year.
 This is the rate used to convert Pounds Sterling into USD for CoA purposes only.
-The exchange rate used by the Conservatoire to disburse your funds will vary for each disbursement as it is set by Western Union at the point when funds are drawn down from the U.S. Treasury's Federal Reserve System.
+The exchange rate used by the Conservatoire to disburse your funds will vary for each disbursement as it is set by RCS's bank at the point when funds are drawn down from the U.S. Treasury's Federal Reserve System.